Wambyat/IISC-Determining-anomalies-in-the-stock-market/README.md

-# Determining anomalies in a stock exchange though a combination of information from social media and information from order book
+# Determining anomalies in a stock exchange
+### We are using a combination of information from social media and information from order book.